 On DGR’s klimatosoof, the latest post is a video-interview emeritus Ton Begemann.
 One of his claims is that emeriti have the freedom to say what they want, while scientists belonging to universities don’t have the possibility to say what they think, as it would cause them to loose their funding.

 This resulted in this comment from Bas van Geel :

-Professor Begemann’s claim that on universities it is not possible to present a different opinion about climate change in any case isn’t true for the University of Amsterdam.
-In my professional environment so far there nobody has ever tried to correct me (a sceptic with an opinion based on strong arguments)In the past 10 years, neither did i ever have a problem with finding funding for research on the role of the sun on climate changes in the past.
+Professor Begemann’s claim in universities it is not possible to present a different opinion about climate change - certainly isn’t true for the University of Amsterdam.
+In my professional environment nobody has ever tried to "correct" me (a sceptic with an opinion based on strong arguments)In the past 10 years, i never have had a problem with finding funding either for my research on the role of the sun on climate changes in the past.
 It is (also) because of this research i started having an alternative opinion on what’s going on with the present-day climate : i still believe that natural variability is much more important than changes caused by mankind.Dr Bas van Geel, UvA

 In a case of extremely good timing, just today Labohm on DDS wrote an article stating scientists are threatened to loose their funding if they don’t follow the masses :-)